-Real Property Tax (RPT) is a tax that owners of real property need to pay every year so that the local government unit (LGU) will not auction off their property.
+Real Property Tax (RPT) or “Amilyar” in the Philippines is a tax that owners of real property need to pay every year.
+If you don’t pay, the local government unit (LGU) can include your property in their next tax delinquent properties auction.
+I’ll discuss what else you need to know about amilyar/real property taxes.

-There are some investors who buy tax-delinquent real properties and participate in auctions held by LGU’s.
+Non-payment can actually lead to an investment opportunity where real estate investors buy tax-delinquent real properties by participating in auctions held by LGU’s.

 Buying tax delinquent properties is one of the many ways one can buy properties at low prices.